How to Create and Export SRT Captions in Premiere Pro

 PHFVNqy MPagc2K1gclAfA2I8LRFYmGqGgGSGDHVsmsVfXeUZQ4F6R2MEJjN49GoBrreICtyxXuq72GNMAh8MJRORT48V

 Export the video like normal.
-You should see both the video file and .srt file in the designated export location.
+You should see both the video file and the .srt file in the designated export location.

 Now it’s time to upload your .srt file to your SoMe platform of choice.
 Uploading the .srt file to social media is very simple.
 Let’s look at a few:

-How to upload an srt file to YouTube
+How to upload an SRT file to YouTube

 zPPURARI8 FrUPOwyAxUs2 cpkSJGEc7w8YcVC8FGpmRfXHFDzRM7i9KQkxtwKyrvwsfhL2Vyn9gbph3CafUCuUvIA5Bjwe2lx1u hIkTZs25AY0JPWOn8b7uYL8jCS2bkYWqquG7eBj7g9cKQ